-In addition, the IASB has issued certain new standards, interpretations and amendments to existing standards which are not effective until accounting periods subsequent to December 31, 2014 and which have not yet been adopted by the Corporation.
-New standards, interpretations and amendments relevant to the Corporation's financial statements include:
+In addition, the IASB has issued certain new standards, interpretations and amendments to existing standards which are not effective until accounting periods subsequent to December 31, 2015 and which have not yet been adopted by the Corporation.
+New standards, interpretations and amendments which may be relevant to the Corporation's financial statements include:

 - i.
-IFRS 7, Financial Instruments: Disclosures, effective for annual periods beginning on or after January 1, 2015.
-The amendments to IFRS 7 outline the disclosure required when initially applying IFRS 9. - ii.
+IAS 1, Presentation of Financial Statements, effective for annual periods beginning on or after 1 January 2016.
+The amendment to IAS 1 deals with the disclosure initiatives - ii.
 IFRS 9, Financial Instruments, effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple classification options in IAS 39.
-The approach in IFRS 9 is based on how an entity manages its financial impairment methods in IAS 39. - iii.
-IFRS 13, Fair Value Measurement, effective for annual periods beginning on or after July 1, 2014.
-The amendment to IFRS 13 provides further details on the scope of the portfolio exception. - iv.
-IAS 24, Related Party Disclosures, effective for annual periods beginning on or after July 1, 2014.
-The amendment to IAS 24 deals with the disclosure required for management entities.
+The approach in IFRS 9 is based on how an entity manages its financial impairment methods in IAS 39.